VCHDecisionSupport/Azure_IaaS/notes/json_readme.md

 ## resource hierarchy

-Use resource hierarchy to name child resources from to names of inheret name I invented the concept of a "workload" to a describe group of vms in a single subnet that together.
+Use resource hierarchy to name by naming child resources as parent resources with an addition suffix/prefix.
+I invented the concept of a "workload" to a describe group of vms in a single subnet that together.

 - location